telerik/teststudio-docs/docs/automated-tests/performance/performance-run.md

     > __Tip!__
     > <b=r>
-    > The same action is triggered from the tools ribbon using the **Run** button.
+    > The same action is triggered from the Tools ribbon using the **Run** button.

-9.&nbsp; To make configuration changes before your next Performance Run, click the **Configure** button in the **Set Up** ribbon.
+9. To make configuration changes before your next Performance Run, click the **Configure** button in the **Set Up** ribbon.

     ![configure][15]

-10.&nbsp; To execute your next Performance Run, select a browser type and click Run in the Quick Performance Run ribbon.
+10. To execute your next Performance Run, select a browser type and click Run in the Quick Performance Run ribbon.

     ![Run][16]